 Online Program Structure

-Students fulfill all the requirements for the MSW degree by taking courses online which are delivered asynchronously and synchronously (real time) and enrolling in field internship(s).
+Students fulfill all the requirements for the MSW degree by taking courses online which are delivered asynchronously and via Live Classroom, and enrolling in field internship(s).
 This part-time online program can be completed in eight consecutive semesters.
 Courses are taken sequentially, each lasting for seven weeks.
 The first year of study consists of coursework.
 Although classes are held online, field internships occur during the week.
 Field internships are available within the students’ communities.

-Students accepted for Advanced Standing are given credit for 24 credit hours.
-The additional 41 credits required for graduation must be taken at the School of Social Work or as part of a School of Social Work approved course of study.
-No additional transfer credits will be accepted toward the MSW degree.
+Students accepted for advanced standing are given credit for 24 credit hours.
+The additional 43 credits required for graduation (or 40 credits if the student passes the Research I Waiver Exam) must be taken at the School of Social Work or as part of a School of Social Work-approved course of study.
+No additional transfer credits will be accepted toward the MSW.

-For selected prospective students with extensive background and experience, a special request to pursue Advanced Standing and dual degree programs (with Education, Public Health, or Theology) will be considered.
-Special requests are reviewed on a case-by-case basis and require approval of the director of the dual degree program for which the student is applying and the associate dean for academic affairs.
-Applicants interested in learning more about the Advanced Standing and dual degree programs should contact the director of the appropriate dual degree program to discuss their application.
+For selected prospective students with extensive background and experience, a special request to pursue advanced standing and dual degree programs in public health or theology will be considered.
+Special requests are reviewed on a case-by-case basis and require approval of the director of the Dual Degree Program for which the student is applying, as well as the Associate Dean for Academic Affairs.
+Applicants interested in learning more about the Advanced Standing and Dual Degree Programs should contact the director of the appropriate dual degree program to discuss their application.
+Persons interested in the Advanced Standing program should contact the Admissions Office for detailed information on the application procedure.
 More information can be found at: